Learn what it means to be carbon neutral & live sustainably

 So, it follows that making the switch to a renewable energy provider is an effective way to reduce your impact.
 Clean energy is more cost-effective to produce (which will drive down energy prices in the future), creates zero carbon emissions, and reduces the pollution that is causing respiratory diseases for those living in our city centers around the world, particularly in impoverished places.

 At Inspire, we're working hard to make it easy for people to switch to clean energy.
 We are passionate about providing a source of energy that will not deplete or damage the environment further – and our members are, too.
-To find out more and join our movement in minutes, simply switch to clean energy today.
+To find out more and join our movement in minutes, simply consider a clean electricity plan.

 How do companies become carbon neutral?